Tchang27/MarkovPoem/README.txt

 README
-Markov Chain - Emily Dickinson First Line Generator
+Markov Chain - Text Generator

 Overview:
     Using data scraped from Project Gutenberg, the program builds a Markov Chain using Emily Dickinson's poems.
 Using the chain, it generates a line of poetry in the style of Emily Dickinson.
-    An example of generated lines is found in generate_lines.txt
+    An example of generated lines is found in generate_lines.txt.
+    This program can be applied to other texts with varyng results.

 How to Run:
     Run generate.py to generate phrases